Originally on itnews.com.au by Justin Hendry

 The Department of Human Services will upgrade network components underpinning the National Disability Insurance Agency’s CRM following a fortnight of “intermittent” issues.

-The work, scheduled over the weekend, was prompted by an “increased level of outages” of the system over the past couple of weeks, the insurance agency’s deputy CEO Michael Francis told a senate estimates hearing.
+The work, scheduled over the weekend, was prompted by an “increased level of outages” of the system over the past couple of weeks, the insurance agency’s deputy CEO Michael Francis told a Senate estimates hearing.

-The SAP CRM is one of the agency’s core business systems.
+SAP CRM is one of the agency’s core business systems.
 DHS is responsible for the National Disability Insurance Agency’s (NDIA) technology environment.

 The agency has offices in 14 regions across the country.